iterative/dvc.org/content/docs/command-reference/add.md

   > Note that external outputs typically require an external cache setup.
 See
   > link above for more details.

-- `--to-remote` - transfer data straight to remote, when the used system doesn't have the means to store it locally.
-So instead of transferring it to the local cache and link it to the working directory, it is transferred through the local computer in batches to the remote storage (can be configured using `--remote <name>`) and can be checked out locally when the necessary means have been established since this process also results with a DVC file.
+- `--to-remote` - add target data into DVC and create a .dvc file, but instead of caching it into DVC cache, transfer it straight to remote storage.
+Check [this](#transferring-data-directly-to-the-remote) section for the details.
+If this option is specified target can be any cloud or local URL, not necessarily a local file or directory from the workspace as it is required in the regular dvc addworkflow.

-* `-o <filename>`, `--out <filename>` - destination path for the transferred data.
+- `-o <path>`, `--out <path>` - destination path for the transferred data.
 (Can only be used with `--to-remote`)

-* `-r <name>`, `--remote <name>` - name of the
+- `-r <name>`, `--remote <name>` - name of the
   [remote storage](/doc/command-reference/remote).
 (Can only be used with `--to-remote`)

-* `--desc <text>` - user description of the data (optional).
+- `--desc <text>` - user description of the data (optional).
 This doesn't affect any DVC operations.

-* `-h`, `--help` - prints the usage/help message, and exit.
+- `-h`, `--help` - prints the usage/help message, and exit.

-* `-q`, `--quiet` - do not write anything to standard output.
+- `-q`, `--quiet` - do not write anything to standard output.
 Exit with 0 if no problems arise, otherwise 1.

-* `-v`, `--verbose` - displays detailed tracing information.
+- `-v`, `--verbose` - displays detailed tracing information.

 ## Example: Single file